Economics Guide

 What Is a Recession?

 A recession is a significant, widespread, and prolonged decline in economic activity.
 The most common definition is two consecutive quarters of negative GDP growth — meaning the economy actually shrinks for at least six months.
 The National Bureau of Economic Research (NBER), which officially declares US recessions, also considers employment, income, and industrial production.
+You can practice these concepts with our interactive Recession Word Search.

 Real example: The COVID-19 recession of 2020 was the sharpest in US history — GDP fell 31.4% annualized in Q2 2020.
 But it was also the shortest, lasting just two months (February–April 2020), followed by a rapid government-stimulus-fueled recovery.